janeczku/docker-calibre-web/README.md

 ## Using the app

 Point your browser to `http://HOSTNAME:8080`  and login as user `admin` with the password `admin123`.
 Don't forget to change the default password.
-To access the OPDS catalog feed, point your browser to `http://HOSTNAME:8080/feed`.
+To access the OPDS catalog feed, point your Ebook Reader to `http://HOSTNAME:8080/feed`.
+To download books over OPDS, your reader has to support HTTP-Basic authentication.

 ## ENV variables

 **CALIBRE_PATH**
 Default: `CALIBRE_PATH=/calibre`
 Configure the path where the Calibre database is located.
 This is only needed when using an existing volume from another container.

+**PUBLIC_USER_REG**
+Default: `PUBLIC_USER_REG=0`
+If this is set to '1' unauthorized visitors can register and create user accounts.